VerraVerra

 OTel export

-Every trace is OpenTelemetry-native.
-Set OTEL_EXPORTER_OTLP_ENDPOINT to ship spans and metrics to Grafana Tempo, Jaeger, Honeycomb, Datadog, or any OTLP backend.
+Every trace is OpenTelemetry-native, exportable to Grafana Tempo, Jaeger, Honeycomb, Datadog, or any OTLP backend.

 Analytics

-Calls over time, risk distribution, agent performance trends.
+Calls over time, risk distribution, and agent performance trends.

 See it running on your stack.